Updated 18.4.2022 17:17

 Meals during the competition

 During the competition competitors can eat and drink for free at the hash house after start.
-There will be juice and water served, the food will include at least soup and bread + small snacks like raisins etc. Meal served inside.
+There will be juice and water served, the food will include at least meat and veggie soup and bread + small snacks etc. Meal served inside.

-Competitors are advised to bring with them both to the terrain and to the hash house sports drinks and nutrition which they are used to use during this kind of events.
+Competitors are advised to bring with them both to the terrain and to the hash house sports drinks and nutrition to be used during these kind of events.

 Each team must have a first aid kid mentioned under obligatory equipment .
 At the competition office there will be first aid equipment for sudden injuries.